 I decided to get rid of cable television many months ago.
 My local cable company convinced me to pay $10 a month for local channels - it seemed alright.
 Antennas seemed to be a thing of the past - didn't even think about trying to use one.
 So, a few months went by and the lovely cable company raised my local channel price to $35 a month; ridiculous for a few channels.
 I got rid of it and purchased an antenna.
 The first one hardly got a channel - and it had horrible reception.
 Wasted money on a second one - which I used for a while.
 But, if my cat would walk near the window, the channels wouldn't work.
 I'd have to move the thing constantly to try to get reception - even then it would go out many times.
 I put aluminum foil all over it and looked crazy and horrendous - and that didn't help.
 I really wanted to watch Masterchef!

 So, I researched all over the web and I found some info on how to make a modern-looking HDTV antenna out of cardboard and aluminum foil.
 I mentioned it to my dad and he laughed at first - but after he heard about how mine turned out, he wants me to make him one!
 I read a ton of comments from people who had made this type of antenna, and they were raving about how it was better than their high-end $70 one!
-So, I must give big thanks and credit to the guy who created this design here - thank you!
+So, I must give big thanks and credit to the guy who created this design here - thank you so much for sharing this with the world!
 You can also get the template there as well.
 The instructions were great, but I am not good with electronics and the fact that I was able to do this - means it is simple!
 I hope my guide here and pictures will help those who are like me, and need things broken down even more.
 I tried to take lots of clear pictures.

 Before we start, I just want to say that after plugging this in, without even placing it up high or in any certain direction or special location - I got more channels than I've ever received on that TV.
 I have more channels than what I had when I paid the cable company for them!
 They are all crystal clear - I love it!
 Also, don't forget to rescan for channels after hooking this up - that also increased the number of channels I received.